Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 Who would think the Catholic Church would oppose gay marriage?

-The Pope did not enter into the details of the situation, and Mrs. Davis and his meeting with her should not be considered a form of support of her position in all of its particular and complex aspects.
+The Pope did not enter into the details of the situation of Mrs. Davis and his meeting with her should not be considered a form of support of her position in all of its particular and complex aspects.

-The Vatican on Friday distanced Pope Francis from Kim Davis, the focal point in the gay marriage debate in the U.S., saying she was one of dozens of people a Pope greeted in Washington, and that their encounter should not be considered a form of support for her position.
+Looking at CBS, from a deeply relieved AP, the Vatican on Friday distanced Pope Francis from Kim Davis, the focal point in the gay marriage debate in the U.S., saying she was one of dozens of people a Pope greeted in Washington and that their encounter should not be considered a form of support for her position.

 After days of confusion, the Vatican issued a statement today clarifying the circumstances of the September 24th encounter with Davis.